 - Swelling or bruising around the area

 Sometimes, because of other more prominent injuries involved in a crash, a doctor might overlook a broken or fractured rib.
 This lack of diagnosis may lead to a longer recovery time and the potential for the rib to heal improperly.
 Treatment for a broken rib varies depending on the nature of the break, but these injuries may require restrictions on activity, medication, physical therapy, and in some cases, surgical procedures.
-If you are experiencing any symptoms associated with a broken or fractured rib, it is important to see a medical professional as soon as possible.
+If you are experiencing any symptoms associated with a broken or fractured rib, it is important to see a medical professional as soon as possible, in addition to a car accident lawyer.

 Legal Options for Car Accident Victims